Sleep deprivation in higher education

-Sleep deprivation - the condition of not having enough sleep - is a common health issue for students in higher education.
+Sleep deprivation – the condition of not having enough sleep – is a common health issue for students in higher education.
 This issue has several underlying and negative consequences, but there are a few helpful improvements that students can make to reduce its frequency and severity.

 On average, university students get 6 to 6.9 hours of sleep every night.
 Based on the Treatment for Sleep Disorders, the recommended amount of sleep needed for college students is around 8 hours.
 According to Stanford University's Department for the Diagnosis, 68% of college students aren't getting the sleep they need.
 The main causes of sleep deprivation include poor sleep hygiene, biology, use of technology, and use of drugs.
-The effects can damage the student’s GPA, as well as negatively affect the student's focus and memory.
-Furthermore, the effects on the individual’s mental health can be harmful too.
-Students may face depression, anxiety, and difficulty maintaining their relationships.
+The effects can damage the student's GPA, relationships, focus and memory, and emotional and mental health.
+Students may face depression, anxiety, and difficulty maintaining their relationships in a healthy manner.
 There are many possible solutions to combat sleep deprivation including improving bedroom environment, reducing exposure to blue light, and taking naps during the day.

 Background

-Sleepiness is known as the struggle to stay awake and remain alert during the day and results in drowsiness or unintended sleep.
-Additionally, the term sleep deprivation can be defined as having a lack of sleep that does not support daytime awareness.
-In most literature, sleep deprivation is also noted as acute sleep deprivation or chronic partial sleep deprivation.
-Chronic partial sleep deprivation is sleep deprivation caused when students obtain some but not adequate sleep.
-Acute sleep deprivation is more widely known as the situation in which one is awake for 24 hours or longer.
+The term sleep deprivation can be defined as having a lack of sleep that does not support daytime awareness.
+In most literature, sleep deprivation is further categorized into either acute sleep deprivation or chronic partial sleep deprivation.
+Chronic partial sleep deprivation is a form of sleep deprivation caused when one obtains some but inadequate sleep.
+Acute sleep deprivation is more widely known as the scenario in which one is awake for 24 hours or longer.

 From student reports, 70.65% of students are sleep deprived and 50% of college students exhibit daytime sleepiness.
 Additionally, only 4% of students obtain 7 hours of sleep or more.
-The average was 5.7 hours of sleep and students on average pull 2.7 “all-nighters” per month.
-Note that “all-nighters” is the term used when one does not sleep throughout the entire night.
+The average was 5.7 hours of sleep and students on average pull 2.7 "all-nighters" per month.
+Note that "all-nighters" is the term used when one does not sleep throughout the entire night.

 Causes

 Sleep hygiene

-Inadequate sleep hygiene is one reason why college students experience sleep deprivation.
+Inadequate sleep hygiene is one reason why college students specifically experience sleep deprivation.
 Sleep hygiene is defined as habits or practices that allow for healthy amounts of sleep on a daily basis.
 Good sleep hygiene habits include keeping a consistent sleep schedule, having a quiet sleep environment, avoiding the consumption of caffeine after lunch, and minimizing alcohol consumption before bed.
+A study published in 2018 on the Journal of Clinical Sleep Medicine found that over the course of 8 weeks, college students that partook in sleep hygiene education had improved sleep quality.
+Being consistent in these habits can lead to increased daytime energy level, improved mood, enhanced immune system function, and decreased stress.
+With college students, consistency is often hard; this idea is very prevalently shown in regard to sleep hygiene.
+Late night studying, meetings, roommates, socializing/social events, etc. all can cause a student's sleep schedule and environment to be inconsistent on a day-to-day basis and allow an opportunity for disruptions such as alcohol before bed.